idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

 ./ex01-opt -i ex01.i
 ```

-This will generate the results file, out.e, as shown in Figure 2.
+This will generate the results file, out.e, as shown in [example-1-results].
 This file may be viewed using
 Peacock or an external application that supports the Exodus II format (e.g., Paraview).

 <br>

 !media large_media/examples/ex01_results.png
+       id=example-1-results
        caption= Example 1 Results
        style=width:50%;display:block;margin-left:auto;margin-right:auto;